Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork/README.md

 # [Method A] - EASY - way to connect to MODERN OpenBCI GUI Fork:

-Install forked version of program here:
+Install forked version of program here:   For MAC you need to right click and run disk image manually

 and